 Bereavement Leave

-Employees absent due to bereavement at the time of death of an immediate family member (spouse, child, stepchild, parent, grandparent, brother, sister, parent of spouse, or registered domestic partner) may receive regular compensation for a maximum of three days.
-Three working days shall be defined as three regular workdays under the employee's regular work schedule.
-The City Manager will establish a program compliant with AB 1949, effective 1/1/2023.
+Employees absent due to bereavement at the time of death of an immediate family member (spouse, child, stepchild, parent, grandparent, brother, sister, parent of spouse, or registered domestic partner) may receive regular compensation for a maximum of five days.
+Five working days shall be defined as five regular workdays under the Employee's regular work schedule in compliance with AB 1949.

 Jury Duty

 The City provides paid jury duty service.
-Employees will submit proof of jury service to his/her direct supervisor.
+Employees will submit proof of jury service to their direct supervisor.

 Workers' Compensation